-Disengaged employees can negatively impact the productivity, growth, and bottom line of organizations if left unchecked.
+Disengaged employees can negatively impact organizations’ productivity, growth, and bottom line if left unchecked.

 According to research conducted by Gallup, around 17.2% of the workforce within most organizations is actively disengaged.
 The research also found that the cost of disengagement can be as much as 34% of an individual employee’s salary for an organization.

-This is why organizations need to take timely and proactive measures to re-engage disengaged employees.
+This is why organizations must take timely and proactive measures to re-engage disengaged employees.

 They might be amongst the most talented and highest-performing members of the workforce.

-Organizations can identify disengaged employees by the drop in their performance and loss of emotional connection with the organization.
+Organizations can identify disenchanted employees by the drop in their performance and loss of emotional connection with the organization.

 Here are a few such indicators: